Valley Children's Hospital

 Valley Children's Hospital (VCH), formerly Children's Hospital Central California is a stand-alone, pediatric acute care children's teaching hospital located in Madera County, California.
 The hospital has 358 pediatric beds and is affiliated the Stanford University School of Medicine.
 The hospital is a member of Valley Children's Healthcare and is one of only two children's hospitals in the network, servicing approximately 1.3 million children and adolescents in their coverage area.
 The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout Madera County, Fresno, and California.
 Valley Children's also sometimes treats adults that require pediatric care.

-Valley Children's also features the largest ACS verified Level 2 Pediatric Trauma Center in the region, the only Level IV NICU in the Central Valley, and the only provider of pediatric extracorporeal life support (ECLS) for their service area.
+Valley Children's also features the only ACS verified Pediatric Trauma Center in the region, the only Level IV NICU in the Central Valley, and the only provider of pediatric extracorporeal life support (ECLS) for their service area.
 Valley Children's is one of the largest providers of pediatric health services in California and in the country.
 The hospital is adjacent to the Ronald McDonald House of the Central Valley.